elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-are-transferable-skills-such-as-critical-thinking-and-communication-important-in-a-university-environment.md

 url: /learn/education-studies/questions/why-are-transferable-skills-such-as-critical-thinking-and-communication-important-in-a-university-environment
 score: -1.0
 related_article1:
-    id: 165890
+    id: 165898
-    title: What are the essential skills needed for conducting independent research?
+    title: >-
+        What is the importance of time management in achieving academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-skills-needed-for-conducting-independent-research
+    url: /learn/education-studies/questions/what-is-the-importance-of-time-management-in-achieving-academic-success
 related_article2:
-    id: 165898
+    id: 165884
+    title: >-
-    title: What is the importance of time management in achieving academic success?
+        What are the key stages of academic progression in a university setting?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-importance-of-time-management-in-achieving-academic-success
+    url: /learn/education-studies/questions/what-are-the-key-stages-of-academic-progression-in-a-university-setting
 related_article3:
-    id: 165900
+    id: 165897
-    title: What are effective study techniques for exam preparation?
+    title: >-
+        How does literary criticism contribute to the analysis of cultural artefacts?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-study-techniques-for-exam-preparation
+    url: /learn/education-studies/questions/how-does-literary-criticism-contribute-to-the-analysis-of-cultural-artefacts
 related_article4:
-    id: 165899
+    id: 165887
-    title: How can planning and scheduling improve a student's academic performance?
+    title: >-
+        How does lifelong learning contribute to the development of a research community?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-planning-and-scheduling-improve-a-students-academic-performance
+    url: /learn/education-studies/questions/how-does-lifelong-learning-contribute-to-the-development-of-a-research-community
 related_article5:
-    id: 165883
+    id: 165886
-    title: How does a lecturer contribute to the research focus of a university?
+    title: >-
+        What are the benefits of joining a research community for a student?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-a-lecturer-contribute-to-the-research-focus-of-a-university
+    url: /learn/education-studies/questions/what-are-the-benefits-of-joining-a-research-community-for-a-student
 ---

 &nbsp;